The Manual - Chapters and Appendices

 4. Certificate Program Registration, Transcription, and Graduation

 a.
-Certificate program coordinators for CUS and CGS students will notify the Records Office when a student is admitted to a certificate program.
+Certificate program coordinators for CUS and CGS students will notify the Registrar's Office when a student is admitted to a certificate program.

 b.
 CUS or CGS students who are not matriculated will be recognized and coded as non-degree students.
-The Records Office will establish and use uniform certificate coding procedures.
+The Registrar's Office will establish and use uniform certificate coding procedures.

 c.
 Students completing CUS or CGS programs will have the certificate requirements and the certificate awarded noted on their transcript.
 They will also receive printed certificates and be acknowledged on appropriate websites by the coordinating department.